wayism/org/content/books/life-lessons-from-foul-mouthed-monkey/_index.md

 Welcome to an extraordinary adventure in spiritual education disguised as irreverent storytelling! **Life Lessons from a Foul-Mouthed Monkey** introduces Juan Pedro deMaria da Silva Junior — a monkey with the gift of human speech who unfortunately learned his vocabulary from sailors and truck drivers, creating the most unexpectedly wise spiritual teacher you'll ever encounter.

+Here is the <a href="https://www.amazon.com/Lessons-Foul-Mouthed-Monkey-Connected-Universe-ebook/dp/B0FHYS3NKD/" target="_blank" rel="noopener noreferrer">Amazon.com link</a>.
+E-books, print books, and audiobooks are also available from most online retailers including Spotify, Kobo, Walmart, and other.

 ### Listen to chapter 1

 {{< podbean episode="459an-187980c-pb" title="Episode Title" height="200" >}}